-6.16.1 Employees on an alternative work week schedule shall be entitled to eight (8) holiday hours for each of the above-listed holidays.
+- 6.15.1 Employees on an alternative work week schedule shall be entitled to eight (8) holiday hours for each of the above listed holidays.
 They may choose to take any remaining hours which they would regularly work on such holiday on compensatory time, vacation, or leave of absence without pay.
-If feasible, the Department Head may allow such employees to work back such hours on an our-for-hour basis during the same work week.
-In lieu of the above, the Department Head at his/her discretion may require a reversion to a 5/8 work schedule in any pay period which contains one or more holidays.
+If feasible, the Department Head may allow such employees to work back such hours on an hour for hour basis during the same work week.
+In lieu of the above, the Department Head at his/her discretion may require a reversion to a 5/8 work schedule in any pay period which contains one or more holidays. - An alternative work week employee whose regularly scheduled day off falls on a holiday as set forth in this article shall be entitled to eight (8) hours off or eight (8) hours pay.